To access the Job Descriptions Document for LINEC volunteer opportunities please click here.

-Nola Jordan, Vice-Chair, Catalog Editor
+Nola Jordan, Chair

 Nola is a retired high school French teacher.
 Born and raised in Kentucky, she spent her working life in Connecticut.
 When retirement brought her to New Hampshire, she began seeking ways to become part of the community.
 She worked part-time in a small independent bookstore – a dream job for a lifelong reader – and began volunteering with several organizations: Concord Hospital, the Concord Cold Weather Shelter, Kearsarge Food Pantry, and the Friendly Kitchen.
 She served three terms as a trustee of her local library, the final four years as Treasurer.